We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Aeonium Arboreum Soil

-When it comes to growing aeonium arboreum, the type of soil you use is important.
+When it comes to growing Aeonium arboreum, the type of soil you use is important.
 This succulent prefers well-draining soil that is rich in organic matter.

 Aeonium arboreum plants are native to the Canary Islands, where they grow in rocky, volcanic soil.
 You can recreate this type of soil at home by mixing together equal parts perlite, sand, and potting mix.